computational-structural-design/VGS/README.md

 <br>
 <br>

 To install  VGS, please copy the folder "VGS1.00beta" in the "Libraries" folder of Grasshopper.
 Please make sure that the files are unlocked.
-VGS requires Rhino7 SR13 or later.
+VGS requires [Rhino7 SR13 for Windows](https://www.rhino3d.com/download/rhino-for-windows/evaluation) or later.
 <br>
 <br>